cwarden45/DTC_Scripts/Dante_Labs/README.md

  - **AncestryDNA** ("*Nutrigenomics & Lifestyle*", "*Fitness*", and "*Wellness & Lifestyle*")
  - **BWA-MEM + GATK Re-Aligned Veritas WGS .vcf** ("*Nutrigenomics & Lifestyle*")

+You can see the drafts and idenfifiers (if available) for the FDA MedWatch reports that I submitted [here](https://drive.google.com/file/d/1xigiaFiCRX_aKqyuypMnw-9B4Z8IxQrX/view?usp=sharing).
+You can also see additional details below.

 Even with the discount of $4.99 instead of $49.99, I decided not to further test other .vcf files (even though I could have done so for other data types, such as my Genos Exome VCF, my Helix Exome+ gVCF from Mayo GeneGuide, my Nebula imputed gVCF, etc.).

  Uploading a .vcf cost $19.99 instead of $4.99, so that is why I only generated one type of report for that.